niiischall/crypto-base/README.md

 # Steps to Install
 It's live on chrome web store!
 You can check it out [here](https://chrome.google.com/webstore/detail/cryptobase/ikfflekndepjnkfemndojilpkipdonfi).

+You can also run it locally in your machine, by following these steps.

 1. Clone the repo (https://github.com/nischalNikit/crypto-base):

 2. Navigate to chrome://extensions/